Field Trips at The Leonardo

-The Leonardo’s field trips immerse students in experiences that ask the big questions and give students a chance to explore what impacts their lives and their world.
-Through a blend of stimulating science exhibits, awe-inspiring art installations, and hands-on workshops, students develop innovation-thinking skills, find creative solutions and gain new approaches to problem solving.
+Field trips are our staff’s favorite because they get to see wide-eyed students immerse themselves in experiences that prompt them to ask the big questions and explore what impacts their lives and their world.
+Through a blend of stimulating science exhibits, awe-inspiring art installations, and hands-on workshops, students develop critical-thinking skills, find creative solutions and gain new approaches to problem solving.
 These experiences support Utah State standards for grades K-12 and integrate principles from science, technology, engineering, math, and the arts.

 Sponsored field trips

 Limited sponsorship funds are available on a first-come first-served basis for workshops and self-guided field trips.